jonchung1205/ReviewSentimentAnalzyer/README.md

 - Are pricing and subscription models a source of negative sentiment?
 - Are technical issues impacting retention?

-The feature-level sentiment breakdown is especially useful for **product teams, growth teams, and consulting analyses** focused on understanding *why* users feel a certain way — not just *how* they feel.
+The feature-level sentiment breakdown is especially useful for **product teams, growth teams, and consulting analyses** focused on understanding which features may influence user sentiment.

 ---